 Just because you work near other startups in a bustling co-working space or tech-laden city, it doesn't automatically mean your company has high LC.
 While community size and physical proximity do help, they are far from enough.
 Our data shows that several large ecosystems counting thousands of startups underperform when it comes to LC.

 I recently worked in one of the largest co-working spaces in the Bay Area.
-After eight months, I only met a few of the founders working around me.
+After eight months, I'd met only a few of the founders working around me.
 No one came to introduce themselves, so I made the effort.

 Spending time at short coffee meetings with other founders, visiting incubators and accelerators, and attending other local networking events are all ways you can improve LC in your community.